Yandex Cloud

 1. Log in to your Yandex account.
 If you do not have an account, create one.

-2. Sign up in Yandex Cloud and create a billing account:
+2. Sign up for Yandex Cloud and create a billing account:

 2. On the Yandex Cloud Billing page, make sure you have a billing account linked and it has the ACTIVE or TRIAL_ACTIVE status.
 If you do not have a billing account, create one and link a cloud to it.

-3. Install cURL: you will need it to send a request for an OAuth token for the Yandex ID application.
+3. Install cURL, as you will need it to send a request for a Yandex ID application OAuth token.

 Required paid resourcesRequired paid resources

-The cost of the web service infrastructure support includes:
+The cost of support for the new infrastructure includes:

 • Fee for storing the secret and requests to the secret (see Yandex Lockbox pricing).

-• Fee for using Yandex Foundation Models (see Yandex Foundation Models pricing).
+• Fee for using Yandex Cloud AI Studio (see Yandex Cloud AI Studio pricing).

 • Fee for using Yandex Tracker (see Tracker pricing).